-A year with 13 Friday the 13ths? | EarthSky.org
+A year with 13 Friday the 13ths?

 Any calendar year has at least one Friday the 13th, and can have as many as three Friday the 13ths.
-This year, 2019, we have two: September 13 and December 13.
-However – should we ever choose to replace our standard Gregorian calendar with an International Fixed Calendar (more about it below) – we’d have 13 months in a single year, with each month featuring a Friday the 13th.
-That’d be 13 Friday the 13ths in one calendar year!
+This year, 2021, we have only one: August 13.
+But – if we ever decided to replace our standard Gregorian calendar with an International Fixed Calendar (more about it below) – we’d have 13 months in a single year, with each month featuring a Friday the 13th.
+That’d mean 13 Friday the 13ths in one calendar year.

 The month, of course, is an arbitrary concept, based loosely on the cycle of Earth’s companion moon.
 Months can be, and have been, many different lengths.
-In contrast to the Gregorian calendar, an International Fixed Calendar would be composed of 13 months, each of which would have 28 days (for a total of 364 days).
+In contrast to the Gregorian calendar, an International Fixed Calendar would be composed of 13 months, each of which would have 28 days.
+That gives a year of 364 days (13 x 28 = 364 days).

 With the International Fixed Calendar, weekday names would fall on the same dates each and every month.
 If your birthday was on a Monday one year, it’d be on a Monday every year.
 What this calendar system calls its Year Day would be a special day, existing outside of any week, inserted in between Saturday, December 28, and Sunday, January 1.
 Because Year Day would exist outside of any week or year, it’d be a holiday with no weekday name … to be celebrated as “a day out of time.”

 Sound fun?
 Keep reading …